 The effects are subtle, but real, and adaptogens are safe for long-term use in most populations.
 Despite a long history of use, we're just beginning to see scientific studies to support what many traditional healers have known for centuries.

 You already know the importance of fueling your body with whole foods and staying well hydrated for optimal exercise performance.
 To support your body's hard efforts and give yourself a boost, consider adding the following herbs to your self-care routine.

-Maca Maca root (Lepidium meyenii) is a Peruvian herb which grows in the high Andes, where it serves as an important food source.
-Traditionally, maca has been valued for its high nutritional value and its ability to support fertility.
+Maca root (Lepidium meyenii) is a Peruvian herb which grows in the high Andes, where it serves as an important food source.
+Traditionally, Maca has been valued for its high nutritional value and its ability to support fertility.